 There are conflicting accounts of how the oil gets to Iraqi Kurdistan.
 A second former Trump administration official who spent time in Syria said it was trucked.
 “There were shitloads of trucks,” he told Al-Monitor.

 On a recent morning at the Fish Khabur customs complex, there were no tanker trucks in sight.

 A reporter’s attempt to follow a skinny pipeline that ran along the road to the Sahela crossing to Syria, which lies roughly five kilometers (three miles) south of the main crossing at Fish Khabur, was interrupted by an armed Iraqi Kurdish border guard, who told her, “This is a military zone.
 You have no business here.
 Now go.”

 Open-source intelligence mined by Al-Monitor, and as first observed in October 2019 by the researcher known as @obretix on Twitter, revealed that one of the pontoon bridges connecting Fish Khabur to the Semelka crossing on the Syrian side features a makeshift pipeline.
 This pipeline runs across the southern bridge, where it connects to an oil depot on the KRG side consisting of 22 storage tanks.
-Some tankers do use the bridge, however.
+There is a similar array of storage tanks on the Syrian side.
+Through analysis of satellite imagery, Al-Monitor traced the Syrian end of the pipeline to a facility approximately 3 kilometers to the southwest outside the village of Turamish.
+Images from the last three years show tank trucks repeatedly using this location, presumably emptying their oil into the pipeline.
+The pipeline is not the only way oil passes through the Semalka crossing, however, as Al-Monitor has also observed tank trucks driving over the pontoon bridge into Syria.
 (Read our full report here.)